I have found that healthy homemade snacks are a must have!

 You can even put yogurt into a small container and add fruit, honey and some nuts for a super quick snack.
 Simply add all the ingredients in layers in a small container and refrigerate until ready to serve.

 To make kefir, you need kefir grains which are used over and over.
-To purchase kefir grains, I recommend my affiliate, Cultures for Health – I have been very pleased with their products and customer service.
-You can also purchase your yogurt starter from Cultures for Health or you can purchase plain yogurt with active cultures to start your own yogurt.
+To purchase kefir grains, I recommend Cultures for Health – I have been very pleased with their products and customer service.
+You can also purchase your yogurt starter from them or you can purchase plain yogurt with active cultures to start your own yogurt.

 2. Cheese and Crackers